zudyog/zudyog-learning/zudyog-resume-bot/README.md

-# rag-pinecone-openai
+# zUdyog-resume-bot

 ## 🚀 Introduction

-**rag-pinecone-openai** is an open-source Retrieval-Augmented Generation (RAG) contextual chatbot designed to provide accurate and relevant responses.
+**zUdyog-resume-bot** is an open-source Retrieval-Augmented Generation (RAG) contextual chatbot designed to provide accurate and relevant responses.
 It combines retrieval-based models with generative AI to enhance conversations.

 Simply upload a PDF document, and rapt-ai will analyze its content, allowing you to ask questions, gain insights, and have meaningful discussions based on the information in the document.